 Juliet balconies are often popular in loft conversions too, with big French windows opening at ground level.
 Although there is often a railing barrier for protection, smaller bodies might be in danger of squeezing through these, and those with the ability to climb may be in even greater danger.
 Consider sticking to Velux skylights, or at least ensure that a key is required for the balcony doors and that children are not left unattended while they are open.

 Again, whether or not your new loft conversion is specifically for use by your children, bathrooms pose certain risks that cannot be ignored.

 If cleaning products are stored here, keep them firmly locked away from prying hands.
 Similarly, any medications and toiletries must be out of sight (and reach).

 Finding furniture to fit a new loft conversion can be challenging, with sloped walls presenting a restriction on available space and forcing you to become creative when it comes to beds, desks, chairs and other large items.

 With children in mind, ensure that bigger furniture items are fixed to the wall, and avoid freestanding shelving that runs the risk of being pulled over.

 Nothing looks as attractive to an inquisitive child as the switches and holes of an electrical socket, so be sure to keep these blocked with plug guards.

 Conceal the wiring from all electrical equipment to avoid the dangers posed from dangling cables, and consider attaching bulkier items (such as TVs) to the wall so as to eradicate the risk of them toppling over or being climbed on.

-LMB Loft Conversions work at properties throughout Croydon and the wider London area, producing beautiful and practical loft extensions for all homes.
+LMB Group work at properties throughout Croydon and the wider London area, producing beautiful and practical loft extensions for all homes.
 Tailoring conversions to your exact needs, we can help to ensure that yours stays child friendly, with a project manager overseeing every job from design to completion.
 Get in touch with LMB today to find out more.